nelson-n/cs-math-nn/DataStructuresAlgorithms/DataStructuresCheatsheet.md

 ### Hash Tables
 * Fast O(1) inserts, deletes, and searches, addressing the tradeoffs between arrays and lists.
 * Data is stored as an array and accessed internally via a key.
-    - Key can be any data type, but it will be hashed to an integer and this integer is used to index the underlying data in the array.
+    - Key can be any data type, but it will be hashed to a large integer and then converted to a bucket integer, this integer is used to index the underlying data in the array.
 * Collisions can occur if the hash function generates the same integer index for different keys.
-* Load factor = number of elements in the array / number of buckets.
+* Load factor = Number of elements in the array / number of buckets.
 A low load factor is required to maintain constant time lookups.
 * Data (i.e. attributes of a person) are hashed into a hash value (i.e. 20494824024) by combining the attributes of the person in a hashing equation.
 The output hash value is then converted to an integer representing an index in the array using Modulo Hashing (division method) or Multiplication Hashing.
 * `Chained Hash Table` = Array of linked lists where each list forms a bucket.
 This provides collision resistance as keys that are mapped to the same bucket are simply added to the tail of the linked list in that bucket.
 * `Hash Sets` = Set that uses a hash table to store the members of the set internally.
 This results in set indexing that is faster than if the set had been implemented using a `Singly Linked List`.

 ### Binary Trees
 * Recursive data structure in which data is organized into nodes that take a hierarchical form.
-* `Binary Tree` Fields = `data`, `left`, `right`.
+* Fields = `data`, `left`, `right`.
 * Four methods of `Binary Tree` traversal.
     - Pre-Order Traversal = Visit root node, recursively traverse left, recursively traverse right (depth-first search).
     - In-Order Traversal = Recursively traverse left, visit root node, recursively traverse right.